 - Student events must include a faculty or staff sponsor who will remain on-site during the event and assist the student organization during the planning process.

-- Megan Havens (email@example.com) will contact the sponsor to ensure they will be present throughout the duration of the event.
+- A representative from the Prindle Institute (email@example.com) will contact the sponsor to ensure they will be present throughout the duration of the event.

 - Once the sponsor has confirmed their availability, the event can be approved.

 - The student or faculty sponsor who made the request will need to reserve the room(s) on e-Services.